 • Charger Standby - This means the charger has been disabled to prevent any charging, but the AC power (from shore/utility or generator) to the AC input is still available on the AC output.
-This display is shown when the ON/OFF CHARGER pushbutton is pressed while the AC power is passing thru the inverter/charger.
+This display is shown when the ON/OFF CHARGER pushbutton is pressed while the AC power is passing through the inverter/charger.

 Info: To enable charging again, press the ON/OFF CHARGER pushbutton.
-When the charger is again enabled, the charger will continue in the charge mode it left and the CHG (green) LED will come on solid.
+When the charger is again enabled, the charger will continue in the Charge mode it last left and the CHG (green) LED will come on solid.

-Equalizing appears on LCD; PWR (green) and CHG (green) LED's are on solid; FAULT (red) LED is off and INV (green) LED could be on or off.
+Equalizing appears on LCD.
+PWR (green) and CHG (green) LEDs are on solid.
+FAULT (red) LED is off, and INV (green) LED could be on or off.